 The phrase ‘standing on the shoulders of giants’ might not be applicable when it comes to developing your own work and hoping it is seen.
 However, it might be that respecting the greats and studying their style can help you gain a clearer picture of your excitement to contribute.
 A traveling artist might visit the walkways and work of the great architects of France, of English novelists and playwrights such as Shakespeare at his home in Stratford upon Avon, or visit old cutting factories for Super 8 footage from back in the day.

 Respecting the greats will mean you will need to travel from country to country, but this can give you purpose and direct your travelling pursuits.
-This can help you feel completely absorbed and interested, and give you that global perspective of how the environment can influence creativity, and perhaps gain an insight into the conditions that made some of the most famous men in history.
+This can help you feel completely absorbed and interested, and give you that global perspective of how the environment can influence creativity, and perhaps gain an insight into the conditions that made some of the most famous men and women in history.
 Plus, sometimes the right surroundings can feel the most incredible to learn about your inspirations and allow their touch to guide your work.
 The artists among you will understand this perspective intimately.

 Meditation & Sensuality